BelalAhmed4/Ayah/README.md

 ## How to Use

-1. **Home Page:**
-   - Displays Ayat Al-Kursi.
-   - Provides navigation icons to move to the Tafseer page.

-2. **Tafseer Page:**
+### Home Page (index.js)

+Displays Ayat Al-Kursi with its recitation and translation.
+Users can navigate to the Tafseer page using the provided icons.

+### Tafseer Page (tafseer.js)

-   - Displays the Tafseer (interpretation) of Ayat Al-Kursi.
-   - Provides a back button to return to the main Ayat Al-Kursi page.
+Displays the Tafseer (interpretation) of Ayat Al-Kursi.
+Users can navigate back to the main Ayat Al-Kursi page using the provided icons.

 ## Example Code